niebl/GeoSoft2_Gruppe2/APISpecifications/status_spec.md

 specification formatting based on [idratherbewriting.com/learnapidoc/docapis_resource_descriptions.html](https://idratherbewriting.com/learnapidoc/docapis_resource_descriptions.html)

-specification of the API that internally handles messages of currently running processes and error statuses.
+specification of the API that handles messages of currently running processes and error statuses.
+This endpoint is used by the client side to display the processes that are currently running on the server side

 ## Resource Descriptions
  ### Available Methods